“Ben, you’re always running here and there

 (Song lyrics by Don Black / Walter Scharf )

 A love song about a rodent pretty much says it all.
-Love sees things differently!
-If you’re a pet owner you would agree.
-Pets become way more than four-legged furry balls.
-Most likely the pet’s lifespan is shorter than ours, and inevitably the day comes when we have to let our pet friend go.
-I am writing this, and I still have tears in my eyes as I think of our cat that passed away less than a year ago.
-My mother decided never to have a pet again after she had lost her pet.
-And some people won’t.
+Love sees things differently – and if you are a pet owner you would probably agree.
+Pets become endeared to us.
+Most likely the pet’s lifespan is shorter than ours, and inevitably the day comes when we have to let our four-legged friend go.
+I still have tears in my eyes as I think of our pets that have passed away over the years.

 When God decided to put humans on the map of the history of the universe, I believe He deliberately chose to accept the pain that came with it.
 If we had an interview with God and asked Him: “Why in the world did you create humans?
-That really backfired, didn’t it?” – He probably wouldn’t agree that inventing humanity was just one great big mistake of His.
-If that’s how He felt about us, I don’t think we would still be here.
+That really backfired, didn’t it?” – He probably would not agree that inventing humanity was just one great big mistake of His.
+If that’s the way He felt about us, I don’t think we would still be here.
 But here we are – still kicking!
-We’re here because we’re loved.
-I’m not sure that God would say it this way, but apparently, we’re worth the pain.
+We are here because we are loved.
+I am not sure that God would say it this way, but apparently, we are worth the pain.

-Whenever we see love acted out, we know that’s God’s heartbeat, right there.
-His love never gives up, and neither do we.
-There are a million reasons to become a cynic and give up on love, yet we soon discover that life without love is no life at all.
-Despite what you and I have been through, as long as we choose life we choose to love again.
+Whenever we see love acted out, we know that is God’s heartbeat, right there.
+His love perseveres and so do we.
+There are a million reasons to become a cynic and give up on love, yet we will soon discover how empty a life that is.
+Despite of what you and I have been through, as long as we choose life we choose to love again.